Chai Frappuccino

 Expert Tips

 • The magic of Starbucks Frappuccinos is the Frappuccino base syrup.
-It’s just simple syrup with xanthan gum.
-The simple syrup sweetens and the xanthan gum thickens the drink.
 If you don’t want to use the Frappuccino base syrup, just use simple syrup to sweeten.
 Your drink will be a bit icy with the chai separating from the ice though.

 • Making whipped cream at home is so quick and easy when you use a handheld milk frother.
 In less than a minute, you’ll get fluffy, decadent whipped cream.